 The Company will be subject to taxation commencing 01 January 2024.
-Based on the above, the Company assessed the deferred tax implication and concluded it is not expected to be significant as of and for the six-month period ended 30 June 2023.
-In addition, certain other cabinet decisions are pending as on the date of these interim / financial statements, the Company will continue to assess the impact of these pending cabinet decisions on deferred taxes as and when finalised and published.
+In addition, certain other cabinet decisions are pending as on the date of these interim financial statements, the Company will continue to assess the impact of these pending cabinet decisions on deferred taxes as and when finalised and published.